Bioinformatics-Research-Network/Bioinformed-Skill-App/README.md

 /.github     @millerh1
 ```

-For example, the line `/crud    @itchytummy` indicates that only @itchytummy can push commits to `main` which involve changes in the `crud/` dir.
+For example, the line `/crud    @itchytummy` indicates that only @itchytummy can push commits to `main` if they include changes in the `crud/` dir.

 ### Dev environment

 The ideal environment for developing this app is [gitpod](https://gitpod.io/).
-You can launch that environment by creating a gitpod account, defining your AWS credentials in your user variables, and then clicking the "Open in Gitpod" button (above).
+You can launch that environment by creating a gitpod account, defining your AWS credentials in your user variables (watch video to see how to do this), and then click the "Open in Gitpod" button (above).

-To launch the dev environment, follow the quickstart video [here](https://www.loom.com/share/10fc59eaeb1b47af8293ac83e9be3bac) (just the first 20 minutes).

-Finally, the dev environment is defined by `.gitpod.yml` -- and if you wish to develop without gitpod, you are encouraged to repeat the steps in the `.gitpod.yml` file locally so that you can faithfully reproduce the dev environment.
+The gitpod dev environment is defined by `.gitpod.yml` -- and if you wish to develop without gitpod, you are encouraged to repeat the steps in the `.gitpod.yml` file locally so that you can faithfully reproduce the dev environment.

-#### Starting the dev env
+#### Spinning up a local copy of the prod env

 To spin up all services and create a copy of the production environment in gitpod (or your local computer), simply run the following: